OmegaSquad82/concourse-k0sctl/README.md

 #### backup

-Calls `k0sctl backup` and saves it's output archive in the `backup` git repository.
+Calls `k0sctl backup` and streams it's output archive into an encrypted file, which will be saved in the `backup` git repository.
+A symlink will be created.

 ![k0sctl backup archives][image-git-backups]